mehfuzh/AutoBox/_posts/2011-11-03-getting-started.markdown

 	Container.Init();

+Now here to mention that AutoBox is a convention based tool, it means IAccountService will search for AccountService class that implements it.

 Next you need to override the __GetControllerInstance__ from DefaultControllerFactory.
 Since AutoBox is implemented using __CommonServiceLocator__ you can directly include _ServiceLocator.Current.GetInstance_ that will return the target controller with depencies properly injected.